Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 9
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 9.5
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 9
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 5
+- Athena-v1 (using oobabooga/text-generation-webui) : 9
+- Luban-13B (using oobabooga/text-generation-webui) : 10

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design